emma-sax4/emmasax4.info/_posts/skimp-and-splurge/2019-11-12-three-years-later.md

 * Laundry (this doesn't need to be free, and it doesn't need to be in-unit, but I do think I'd put my foot down on the place if the machines used quarters)
 * Fitness room in building (even though I don't go to the gym as often as I'd like to admit, it's still nice having this option in the building)
 * Mail and package receiving (normal mail is common, package rooms are a newer amentity that I could see older complexes not having)
-* No smoking in the building or on balconies (this is actually a huge one for me as a non-smoker....
+* No smoking in the building or on balconies (this is actually a huge one for me as a non-smoker...
 I hate the smell of cigarettes)
 * Comcast as an optional internet provider (since I work for NBCUniversal and Comcast, I get free internet and cable; there's no way I would willingly pay another internet provider when I could just get free internet through my work)
 * Bonus: an indoor swimming pool and hot tub (I love to swim, in fact, it's probably my most preferred sport, so having these as bonus amentities make living anywhere way more enjoyable)